thecartercenter/erifunctions/README.md

 # Coding Example with Data

-- Use the code below to follow along with some of the key functions included in this repository.
+- Use the code below in a new RStudio script to follow along with some of the key functions included in this repository.
 In this example, we will be initializing an ODK token, downloading data from the River Prospection Form in the Ethiopia Training & Development ODK project, and adding a user to (and subsequently deleting them from) this project.

 ```